How Chinese investments are capturing Pakistan's economy | DW | 02.08.2021

 "The government has reformed the regulatory framework for the investors in general and Chinese investors in particular.
 So, they are investing in hospitality, information technology, telecom, consultancy and other sectors," Raza said.

-Shaik believes it is cheap labor and high profit margins that are driving the Chinese to invest in Pakistan.
+Shaik, the former head of the Karachi Chambers of Commerce, believes cheap labor and high profit margins are driving the Chinese to invest in Pakistan.

-"There is also less competition because although the government has announced relaxations and privileges for all investors, Western businesspeople are not ready to invest in Pakistan."
+"There is also less competition because although the government has announced relaxations and privileges for all investors, Western businesspeople are not ready to invest in Pakistan," he said.

 "In addition, the Chinese can repatriate 100% profits as there is no bar for reinvestment in the country," he added.